-In this respect, the EU Member States as France, Belgium and Luxembourg adopted national laws, recognising a right to be forgotten for cancer survivors.
+In this respect, the EU Member States as France, Belgium, Luxembourg and the Netherlands adopted national laws, recognising a right to be forgotten for cancer survivors.

 The provisions are very similar and state that in the context of insurance or loan contracts, the period beyond which no medical information relating to cancer can be collected by insurance organisms may not exceed ten years after the end of treatment or, for cancers occurring before age eighteen years of age, five years after the end of treatment.
 The laws also include a list of exceptions for cancers with an excellent prognosis having shorter delays to access to the right to be forgotten.

 “We support the transposition of the Right to Be Forgotten legislation into Union-level legislation to prevent unfair discrimination in cancer patients’ access to financial services and their reintegration into normal life.”

 In 2020, ECPC started a new project on the Right To Be Forgotten under the supervision of Françoise Meunier.
 The aim of the initiative is to conduct a legal research project assessing and monitoring the discrimination that cancer survivors face in attempts to obtain a mortgage, loans and life insurances, and other financial services.